 You may already know that California is a community property state, which means that the court views all assets and debts acquired during the marriage as belonging to both spouses equally.
 California law states that the courts should divide the assets and debts equally.
 Property owned before marriage, as well as gifts and inheritances, remain separate property.

-So what happens if you purchased property after you were married, but while living in another state?
-If you been in California at the time, that would be community property.
-Since the purchase was made outside of California, it is considered quasi-community property.
+So what happens if you bought a piece of property after you were married, but while living in another state?
+As noted above, if you had purchased California property while living in California, that would be community property.
+When the purchase is made outside of California, however, it is considered quasi-community property.
 The court will treat it as community property for purposes of your divorce decree and may tell you to transfer the property to one spouse or take some other action.

 Because a California family law judge does not have jurisdiction over the out-of-state property, the judge must attempt to keep the interest in that property the same, if it is already titled to one spouse.
 If that does not work, the judge will likely do one of the following under the California Family Code: